 There are a number of exceptions to wages that may apply in settlement cases.
 For example, legally designated interest and attorney fees may be excepted from wages.
 Rev. Rul.
 80-364.

 “Liquidated damages” awarded under a Fair Labor Standards Act of 1938 (FLSA) settlement are not wages for federal employment tax purposes.
 Rev. Rul.
 72-268.
-Under the FLSA, such liquidated damages cannot exceed the amount of back pay and must be based on a showing of willful intent of the employer.
-Similar rules apply to “liquidated damages” under the ADEA.
+Under the FLSA, workers are entitled to such liquidated damages absent an employer’s showing of a good faith defense “Liquidated damages” under the ADEA are similar but payable only in cases of willful violations.
 Generally, bona fide damages in settlement of tort claims for personal physical injury that were excludable from gross income under IRC § 104(a)(2) do not constitute wages for federal employment tax purposes.

 In the case of a lawsuit settlement paid by an employer to an employee or former employee, caution should be exercised in determining the existence of any employment tax issues.